Tractable Optimal Experimental Design using Transport Maps: Sequential optimal experimental design using conditional DIRT

-\begin{remark}[DIRT map approximation to the posterior densities] Since the sequence of posterior densities $\{\pi_{\bm \given \bI_k}\}_{k=0}^{K-2}$ are obtained by performing experiments with conditions that maximize the incremental expected information gain $\distKL{\pi_{\bm \given \be_{k+1}, \bd_{k+1}, \bI_k}}{\pi_{\bm \given \bI_k}}$, the Hellinger distance between adjacent posteriors may be too large to guarantee sufficient accuracy of the corresponding composite transport map built using the DIRT procedure.
-Thus for certain problems it is necessary to combine the tempering approach discussed in~\cref{subsection:KR_OED_Difficulties} with the sequential data accumulation approach discussed in~\cref{subsection:soed_preconditioners} to obtain a composite set of bridging densities.
+\begin{remark}[DIRT map approximation to the posterior densities] Since the sequence of posterior densities $\{\pi_{\bm \given \bI_k}\}_{k=1}^{K-1}$ are obtained by performing experiments with conditions that maximize the incremental expected information gain $\distKL{\pi_{\bm \given \be_{k+1}, \bd_{k+1}, \bI_k}}{\pi_{\bm \given \bI_k}}$, the distance between adjacent posteriors may be quite large.
+Thus, the ranks required to approximate the square root of $\pullback{(\cT^{k-1}_{\bm})}\pi_{\bm \given \bI_{k}}$ in one step may be large.
+For certain problems it is more efficient to combine the tempering approach discussed in~\cref{subsection:KR_OED_Difficulties} with the sequential data accumulation approach discussed in~\cref{subsection:soed_preconditioners} to obtain a composite set of bridging densities. \end{remark}